webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 ## Benchmarking
 You want to write performant code to ensure the application using your software doesn't run slow.

 Bamboo shoots components will be tested for performance in comparison against react-native components for mobile and HTML elements for the web.
 A performance baseline for all the components needs be established.

-You want to memoize your hooks and Context components.
+Create components and hooks that are memoized and do not update every render.

 #### Acceptable Criteria
 - At most 5% performance degradation compared to react-native for mobile and html for browser.
+- No additional performance degradation owing to theming and context.

 ## Component API

-Components that you write for Bamboo shoots will entirely be replaceable with react-native components.
+You should write Bamboo shoots components that are drop-in replacements for react-native components and vice-versa.

 The typed interface for Bamboo shoot will always be same as that of react-native/react-native-web components.

-The components that are unique to Bamboo Shoots also follow an API similar to react-native naming convention for props.
+The custom components that are unique to Bamboo Shoots also follow an API similar to react-native naming convention for props.
+That means, for example: click handler callback would be `onPress` instead of ~~`onClick`~~.

 The developers who adopt the system should have to learn one library, that is react-native.

 #### Acceptable Criteria